-But what happens when the story being told doesn’t match the actual employee experience?
-The gap between authenticity and perception in employer branding has become a key challenge for organizations, and managing this disconnect is critical for long-term success.
+But what happens when the story doesn’t match the actual employee experience?
+The gap between authenticity and perception in employer branding has become a key challenge for organisations, and managing this disconnect is critical for long-term success.

 This story is not new.
 Many businesses tout exceptional workplace cultures, benefits, and values on their websites, in recruitment materials, and through social media.
 However, these claims often diverge from what employees truly experience, leading to dissatisfaction, high turnover, and a tarnished reputation.